Brahmatal Trek

 - Detailed trekking dossier: You will receive a complete PDF with practical information about the trek, the campsites, the weather, altitude advice, the required gear, and recommendations for your trip.

-- Personalized gear checklist: A clear gear list explaining what is provided (tent, sleeping bag, mat, crampons if needed, etc.) and what you must bring or rent (headlamp, trekking poles, boots, proper jacket, etc.).
+- Personalized gear checklist: A clear gear list explaining what is provided (tent, sleeping bag, mat, etc.) and what you must bring or rent (headlamp, trekking poles, boots, proper jacket, etc.).

 - Photo & video collection